adonisjs/v6-docs/content/docs/security/authorization.md

+---
+summary: Learn how to write authorization checks in your AdonisJS application using the `@adonisjs/bouncer` package.
+---

 # Authorization

 You can write authorization checks in your AdonisJS application using the `@adonisjs/bouncer` package.
 Bouncer provides a JavaScript first API for writing authorization checks as **abilities** and **policies**.